Fujifilm X-A5 vs XF10

 It is notable that the X-A5 has a hotshoe, while the XF10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X-A5 and the XF10 are recent models that are part of the current product line-up.
-The X-A5 replaced the earlier Fujifilm X-A3, while the XF10 followed on from the Fujifilm X70.
+The XF10 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X-A5 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-A5 and the Fujifilm XF10?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.